- There are 2 types of permits depending on your disability.

 - Download and complete the relevant form:

-- Submit your application form and any documentation by mail or in person to Council offices.
+- Submit your application form and any documentation by mail to Council offices.

 - Once you’ve submitted your form, within 28 days you'll receive either: